40net-cloud/fortinet-gcp-solutions/hub/README.md

 ### Note:
 Current version of the template deploys a single NIC for data path without splitting it to internal and external network.
 Modification of this design will follow soon.

+# Licensing
+This template supports both PAYG and BYOL licensing (with PAYG as default setting).
+To deploy a BYOL version, add a `license` property to your config file with following values:
+      type: byol
+      lic1: path-to-license-file-for-master
+      lic2: path-to-license-file-for-slave

 # How to Deploy
 This template set uses Google Cloud [Deployment Manager](https://cloud.google.com/deployment-manager) to deploy all the resources.